How to Avoid 8 Common Debt Settlement Pitfalls

 Table of Contents

-- Debt Settlement Pitfall #1: Thinking Debt Settlement Is A Big Magic Wand
+- Debt Settlement Pitfall #1: Thinking Debt Settlement Is a Big Magic Wand

 - Debt Settlement Pitfall #3: Underestimating How Long Debt Settlement Takes